My Railway Photography

 Ex-GNR 0-6-0 tank engine Class J52/1 (previously J53) as LNER No. 8801 on Grantham yard duty.
 This locomotive was taken out of use at Grantham in December 1950 after 53 years' service, and before it received its British Railways number 68801.
 On the right is a fogsignalman's hut.
 When brought into use in foggy weather it was pushed upright and gave shelter to a man whose task was to place detonators (fog signals) on the nearest rail whenever the adjacent signal was at danger.
 Thus a driver who missed the signal in the poor visibility received an audible warning to stop by the sound of the detonators exploding.
 When the signal cleared the detonators had to be removed.

 A1/1 Pacific No. 60113 'Great Northern' reversing off the shed at Grantham.
-The nameplate includes the coat of arms of the Great Northern Railway.
+The nameplate includes the coat of arms of the Great Northern Railway Company.
 On the far left two spotters are sitting on a pile of telegraph poles.

 Class D3 4-4-0 No. 62000 in LNER apple green livery, BR Lion & Wheel emblem on the tender and BR smokebox numberplate.
 Clas A1/1 No. 60113 'Great Northern' and an unidentified A4 are behind, on 'London Road' in the Loco yard.